Saratuftstsp/DPOpt_exps/README.md

     Eg: nullfrac
     Note: Only strings in the following list should be used for this argument: [nullfrac, correl]

+    epsilon = choice of epsilon in the range 10 to 0.01

     queries = comma-separated list of queries, no spaces
     Eg: 1a,2a

     Example:
     ```
-    python3 run_noisy.py obl_wn_nullfrac nullfrac 1a,2a
+    python3 run_noisy.py obl_wn_nullfrac nullfrac 0.1 1a,2a
     ```

     This will create the following:
     1. A sub-directory called <case>_runs containing text files of query runtimes
     2. A subdirectory called plans, with more subdirecties of the form <case>/run, which contain text files for the query plan for that run

+    Note: Skip epsilon=0.1 because those experiments have already been run.

 # Tasks
 1. Run the run_noisy.py code, either using the run_noisy.sh (note that this can take upto 7 days to finish) script or a different script you wrote or manually